Andrés Guardado: León

 On 18 January 2024, Guardado and Real Betis reached a mutual agreement to part ways.
 On that same day, Guardado signed with Liga MX club León, which marked his return to Mexico.
 On 27 January, he made his debut coming on as a substitute and being given the captain's armband in a 3–2 victory over Santos Laguna.

 On 7 November 2024, Guardado announced his retirement from professional football.
 Two months later, he reversed his decision with the intention of participating in the FIFA Club World Cup.
-However, due to Club León's disqualification from the competition, Guardado's final match took place on 11 May 2025.
+However, due to Club León's disqualification from the competition, Guardado's final match took place on 11 May 2025 in a Clausura quarter final 2–1 loss against Cruz Azul.
 He officially retired after the match.